-Emails

-I will answer emails in 48h maximum, except on Saturday and Sunday.
-After 48h, if I missed the email, feel free to send me a reminder.

-Office hours

-I will be available to meet on Zoom Wednesday from 3pm to 5pm.
-Write me an email to schedule.
-I am quite flexible, and we can also meet by Zoom outside this time.

-Zoom office hours link: ***

 University Policies

 Academic Integrity Statement

 You are expected to exhibit honesty and use ethical behavior in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.

 Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned academic credit or advantage.
 This behavior can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: “Grade of F assigned for academic dishonesty”), and/or suspension or expulsion from the university.